Aylesham Medical Practice - Wingham Surgery

 Form 1HA £60.00

 Form AH £100.00

 Any letters required to provide information or to support applications £10

 Access to Medical Records

 When you register with the surgery you will be asked to complete a questionnaire regarding your personal history.
 This gives us some knowledge prior to your notes arriving from your previous doctor.
 You will also be asked to make an appointment for a health check.
 Please bring any medication that you are taking with you.

-We are not a dispensing Practice so you will need to take your prescription to the pharmacist; there is no charge for prescriptions if you are exempt.
+We are not a dispensing Practice so you will need to take your prescription to the pharmacist unless you have requested that it is sent electronically.
+There is no charge for prescriptions if you are exempt.
 If you require many medicines on a monthly basis it may be cheaper to purchase a pre-payment certificate for a twelve month period.
 Your pharmacist will be able to answer any questions you have regarding this.